yashbhandare23/Hand-Sign-Detection-System-for-Specially-Abled/README.md

 This project demonstrates a practical approach to sign language detection by focusing on the extraction of hand landmarks for feature reduction and using a Random Forest classifier for efficient prediction.
 The system is designed for real-time performance and offers a robust framework that can be expanded to include additional signs or more complex gesture recognition tasks.

 Happy coding and feel free to contribute!

----

-This format should work well for your GitHub repository, providing a clear explanation of your project along with example code and usage instructions.